GustafEnebog/pp4/README.md

   a.
 Topical modules should be created in different categories, theory, examples, equations, exercies etc. Once modules has been filled with content, creating a new course is as easy as stringing modules together like pearls on a string (in a certain order) in a certain order.
 The modules are reusable so that Creating a new similar course or modifying the current course is to simply restringing some the modules and perhaps creating a few new ones.
   b.
 Secondly, to overcome the problems that the pearls has to be stringed together in a certain order (thus concept might be introduced building on topics that not yet has been covered), Wiki-style, hyperlinks should be created within the modules to overcome (I write Wiki-style however the idea actually preceded Wikipedia).

-2. For as good as the Code Institute course content is I do have identified some room for improvement in its Learning Management Platform.
+2. For as good as the Code Institute course content is I do have identified some room for improvement in its Learning Management Platform (see UX-section).
 By the way this is actually good news for CI since, despite there current high quality, they can become *even* better!

 ## Agile Development